 Reheating: Reheat the soup on the stove over medium heat until hot.
 If the soup was frozen, thaw it in the refrigerator overnight before reheating.

-- Swap out the smoked chicken for Pellet Grill Smoked Turkey, Traeger Smoked Spatchcock Turkey, or Traeger Smoked Turkey Breast for smoked turkey soup with smoked turkey stock.
+- Swap out the smoked chicken for Pellet Grill Smoked Turkey, Traeger Smoked Spatchcock Turkey, or Traeger Smoked Turkey Breast for smoked turkey soup with Smoked Turkey Stock.

 - Make it low-carb by using zucchini noodles.